The secrets of healthy skin

 Kapha skin can appear thick and oily.
 It can feel cool and clammy to touch.
 The skin is often very smooth in appearance, but it can also have a slightly ‘pale and pasty’ look.
 The cool nature of a kapha will draw them to the sun, causing them to burn easily but soon tanning.

-The health of the skin is so centred around the health of our digestion.
-There is a common saying in Ayurveda that if our digestion is healthy, then there will be no need for medicine).
+The health of our skin is often centred around the health of our digestion (there is a common saying in Ayurveda that if our digestion is healthy, then there will be no need for medicine).
 However, how your skin looks and feels isn't always down to your digestion, it can also be down to hormones.
 If you're having a hard time with your skin, we always recommend seeing a qualified doctor or dermatologist, and you might find the below tips helpful too:

-- Avoid alcohol, coffee, tea, chocolate, cheese, yogurt, and animal products.
-Low quality oils are a major cause of inflammation.
+- Reduce or avoid intake of alcohol, coffee, tea, chocolate, cheese, yogurt, and animal products

-- Avoid sour, salty and pungent foods as these aggravate inflammation.
+- Reduce your intake of sour, salty and pungent foods as these aggravate can inflammation

-- Favour foods that are cool, refreshing and liquid.
-Go for fresh organic fruits and vegetables.
+- Favour foods that are cool and refreshing; go for fresh organic fruits and vegetables

-- Dairy: Milk, butter, and ghee are good for pacifying heat but avoid if intolerant.
-Avoid yogurt, cheese, sour cream and cultured buttermilk; these sour tastes aggravate inflammation.
+- Dairy: Milk, butter, and ghee are good for pacifying heat but avoid if intolerant or sensitive.
+Reduce intake of yogurt, cheese, sour cream and cultured buttermilk; these sour tastes are known to aggravate inflammation

 - Choose your grains: quinoa, basmati rice, barley and oats balance pitta.
 Reduce corn, rye, millet, and brown rice as they are a little heating.